CarolDoudouCao/Aggregate_IntraLimb_Proportions_for_Commingled_Remains/README.md

 | Applicability         | Suitable for identified individuals                                                           | Practical for commingled remains without identified individuals                          |
 | Benefits              | Provides individual- and population-level analysis                                           | Enables comparison between different populations without individual identification      |
 | Limitations           | Not feasible for commingled remains                                                           | Validity and comparability to the conventional method of estimating intra-limb proportions require further investigation |
-* i: the ith individual in the group; n: the total number of individuals in the group; Σ: the sum from i = 1 to n.
-BIi: the Brachial Index for the ith individual; CIi: the Crural Index for the ith individual.
-BIgroup: the Brachial Index on group level; CIgroup: the Crural Index on group level.
-RMLi: the radial length for the ith individual; HMLi: the humeral length for the ith individual; TMLi: the tibial length for the ith individual; FBLi: the bicondylar femoral length for the ith individual.
+* i: the ith individual in the group; n: the total number of individuals in the group; Σ: the sum from 1 to n.
+BIi: the Brachial Index for the ith individual; CIi: the Crural Index for the ith individual. _aBIgroup_: aggregate Brachial Index on group level; _aCIgroup_: aggregate Crural Index on group level._cBIgroup_: conventional Brachial Index on group level; _cCIgroup_: conventional Crural Index on group level. _RMLi_: the radial length for the ith individual; _HMLi_: the humeral length for the ith individual; _TMLi_: the tibial length for the ith individual; _FBLi_: the BIcondylar femoral length for the ith individual.

 ### Description of Arguments in the Simulation
 Regarding the arguments in the simulation, the input includes the total number of sample limbs, the number of matched and unmatched bones, commingling degree, mean values, and standard deviations.
 The output arguments consist of estimated Brachial and Crural Indices, as well as the errors between the estimated and input indices.